Nicola-Taddei/Duckietown-dataset-generator/dataset_generator/README.md

 The dataset will be saved in your Google Drive in a folder named *images*

-:warning: You will be sked to give Colab your permission to access Drive.
-This will happen at the end of dataset generation.
-It could be useful to give this permission before running the script.
+:warning: You will be asked to give Colab your permission to access Drive.
+This will happen a few seconds after the launch command is given.